zhangmenghao/zhangmenghao.github.io/index.md

 From Feb., 2019 to Jul., 2019, I worked as a visiting scholar at Department of Computer Science and Engineering, Texas A&M University, under the supervision of [Prof. Guofei Gu](http://faculty.cs.tamu.edu/guofei/).

 Broadly, I mainly engaged in cutting-edge research in the fields of __programmable networks, high-performance networks, networked systems and network security__, with a long-term focus on enhancing the efficiency, security and reliability of networked systems in the face of rapidly growing network traffic and multifaceted application demands.
-Over the course of my career, I have published more than 30 papers in esteemed conferences and journals such as NDSS, NSDI, Security, INFOCOM, ICNP, RAID, HotNets, JSAC, TON, TDSC, TIFS, TPDS (including 10+ CCF-A papers), with one of them earned the Best Paper Award Nomination at IEEE INFOCOM 2021.
+Over the course of my career, I have published more than 30 papers in esteemed conferences and journals such as NDSS, NSDI, Security, INFOCOM, ICNP, RAID, HotNets, JSAC, TON, TDSC, TIFS, TPDS (including 10+ CCF-A papers), with one of them earned the __Best Paper Award Nomination at IEEE INFOCOM 2021__.
 My recent research interests including:
 * Programmable Network (e.g., SDN, NFV, P4, DPDK, eBPF);
 * High-Performance Networking (e.g., RDMA, SmartNIC, DPU/IPU);
 * Distributed system for AI (e.g., CXL, OCS, NCCL, Megatron/DeepSpeed, TensorRT-LLM);